-The European Seed Association (Euroseeds) supports the co-existence of patents and plant variety rights.
-Euroseeds also supports the exclusion of plant varieties and essentially biological processes from patentability.
-Furthermore, Euroseeds promotes safeguarding free access to all plant genetic material for further breeding, as is the case in the French and German patent laws via an extended research exemption.
+Euroseeds (the European Seed Association) - while confirming that plant breeder's rights is the best suited intellectual property protection system for plant varieties as such - has always supported the coexistence of all intellectual property rights offering adequate protection for each kind of inventive activities in living matter and results thereof.
+Euroseeds also supports the exclusion of plant varieties per se, essentially biological processes for the production of plants as well as plants obtained by such processes from patentability.
+Furthermore, Euroseeds promotes safeguarding free access to all plant genetic material for further breeding, as is the case in the French, German and Dutch patent laws via a limited breeder's exemption (or extended research exemption).

 In July 2017, the European Patent Office (EPO) amended the Implementing Regulations to the European Patent Convention, establishing that European patents shall not be granted for plants or animals exclusively obtained by means of "essentially biological processes."
 "Essentially biological processes" means naturally occurring processes such as the crossing of whole genomes and the subsequent selection of plants or animals.
-However, the EPO's Technical Board of Appeal rejected this decision in December 2018, arguing that the European Patent Convention takes precedence over EPO's implementing rules.
-A final decision will be taken by the EPO's Enlarged Board of Appeal.
+However, the EPO's Technical Board of Appeal rejected this decision in December

+2018, arguing that the European Patent Convention takes precedence over EPO's implementing rules.
+A final decision will be taken by the EPO's Enlarged Board of Appeal.34